 Bachelor of Fine Arts

-The Studio Art concentration’s faculty of professional artists prepares students for careers in the visual arts (working as professional artists, in galleries and museums, and as arts administrators) and to pursue graduate study in art education, studio art, art history or theory, arts administration, or art therapy.
-The Bachelor of Fine Arts program involves rigorous individual instruction tailored to each student’s artistic and academic goals.
-Students take a range of art courses including Painting, Drawing, Figure Drawing, Ceramics, Sculpture: Glass/Mixed Media, Small Metals and Jewelry, and Printmaking.
-Students also have the opportunity to enroll in courses that emphasize marketability, including Arts Management, Professional Practices and Portfolio, Museum as Medium, Computer Imaging, and Studio Art Internship.
+The Studio Art concentration’s faculty of professional artists prepares students for careers in the visual arts (as professional artists, in galleries and museums, and as arts administrators) and to pursue graduate study in: art education, studio art, art history or theory, arts administration, and art therapy.
+The BFA program involves rigorous individual instruction tailored to each student’s artistic and academic goals.
+Students take art courses including: Painting, Drawing, Figure Drawing, Ceramics, Sculpture: Glass/Mixed Media, Small Metals and Jewelry, Computer Imaging, and Printmaking.
+Students also have the opportunity to take courses that emphasize marketability, including: Arts Management, Professional Practices and Portfolio, Museum as Medium, and Studio Art Internship.
 Additionally, each student completes a year-long senior project during which he or she works closely with a professional artist.
 Many students participate in study abroad opportunities.
 Our goal, which is unique among colleges and universities, is for students to develop comprehensive knowledge of the arts while also gaining the abilities to market their skills in today’s competitive global economy.

 • All students work with professionals in their area of interest during their internships: art therapists, art educators, museum curators & registrars, gallery owners & directors, arts administrators, animation studios and free-lance artists.